lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 `@script`
 Oftentimes, observational findings are interpreted causally.
-While the field of causal reasoning in epidemiology has expanded recently, it is still an area to exercise cautious.
+While the field of causal reasoning in epidemiology has expanded recently, it is still new, so use caution with causal language.

-Unfortunately, humans often interpret associations as causal, so as the researcher you need to be extremely cautious when presenting findings from observational research.
+Unfortunately, humans often interpret associations as causal, so as the researcher you need to be extremely careful when presenting findings from observational research.

-There are times when causal language is justified, for example with the observation of cigarette smoking and lung cancer.
-But usually it isn't clear whether a causal relationship exists.
+There are however times when causal language is justified, for example with the observation of cigarette smoking and lung cancer.
+But usually it isn't completely clear whether a causal relationship exists.
 Keep these in mind when you present cohort study results.

 ---